How to Kill and Prevent Lawn Moss

 What Causes Lawn Moss Growth?

 Lawn moss is caused by a number of factors.
-The application of treatment chemicals is only a short term solution that gives you time to make long-term changes to your garden so future moss growth is limited.
+I see the application of treatment chemicals as a short term solution that gives you time to make long-term changes to your garden so future moss growth is limited.

 Does Weedkiller Also Kill Lawn Moss?